2008 United States presidential election in New Mexico: Analysis

 Hispanic voters comprised 41% of New Mexico's electorate in 2008 and make up a plurality of the state's population.
 George W. Bush received over 40% of the Hispanic vote nationally in 2004.
 This support was enough for Bush to nip John Kerry by approximately 6,000 votes in New Mexico in 2004.
 In the previous two elections, New Mexico had been a very close swing state.
 Al Gore won the state by 300 votes in 2000, which was even narrower than the controversial results in Florida.
 However, during the 2008 election, New Mexico was regarded as a safe state for Obama.
 John McCain from neighboring Arizona and held similar views on illegal immigration to those of Bush.
 Ultimately, McCain obtained 31% of the national Hispanic vote to Obama's 67%, far less than Bush's 44% to John Kerry's 53% in 2004.

 Native Americans also represent a key voting demographic in New Mexico.
 Obama won the Native American vote, 78–21%, and carried most of the counties within the confines of the Navajo Nation.

-The Republican base in New Mexico consists of the more rural southeastern part of the state which, while thinly populated, votes heavily Republican.
+The Republican base in New Mexico consists of the more rural and thinly-populated southeastern part of the state.
 Democrats are strongest in the state capital, Santa Fe, and its close-in suburbs.
-The city of Albuquerque and the southwestern part of the state both lean Democratic, but not as overwhelmingly as does Santa Fe.
-On a larger context, Southern New Mexico is typically more Republican while Northern New Mexico is traditionally more Democratic, while Albuquerque and other areas in the center tend to swing both ways.
+The city of Albuquerque and the southwestern part of the state both lean Democratic, but not as overwhelmingly as Santa Fe.

 In 2008, Obama carried the state by a 15-point margin, largely by dominating the Albuquerque area.
+It was his strongest performance in a state which had voted for Bush in the previous election.
 He won Bernalillo County, home to Albuquerque itself, by 21 points; Kerry had won it by four points in 2004.
 While McCain dominated the southeastern part of the state, it was not nearly enough to overcome Obama's edge in the Albuquerque area.
+As of the 2024 presidential election, this is the last election in which Luna County voted for the Democratic candidate.

 During the same election, former Democratic U.S. Representative Tom Udall, who had represented New Mexico's 3rd Congressional District in the U.S. House of Representatives, defeated former Republican U.S. Representative Steve Pearce, who had represented New Mexico's 2nd congressional district, for an open U.S. Senate seat that was vacated by Republican Pete Domenici once it was discovered that he had brain cancer.
 Former Republican U.S. Representative Heather Wilson, who represented New Mexico's 1st Congressional District, vacated her seat to challenge Pearce in the GOP senatorial primary only to lose the nomination to him.
 As a result, all three of New Mexico's U.S. House seats were up for grabs, and Democrats captured all three of them.
 At the state level, Democrats increased their majorities in both houses of the New Mexico Legislature, picking up three seats in both the New Mexico House of Representatives and New Mexico Senate.